Azure-Samples/java-microservices-aks-lab/docs/03_openlab_monitoring_aks.md

 ---
-title: 'Lab: Enable monitoring and end-to-end tracing'
+title: 'Challenge 3: Enable monitoring'
 layout: default
 nav_order: 4
 ---

+# Challenge 03: Enable monitoring and end-to-end tracing

+# Student manual

+## Challenge scenario

 You have created your first Azure Kubernetes Service, deployed your applications to it and exposed them through the api-gateway service.
 Now that everything is up and running, it would be nice to monitor the availability of your applications and to be able to see in case any errors or exceptions in your applications occur.
 In this challenge you will add end-to-end monitoring to your applications.

-During the process you'll:
+## Objectives

+After you complete this challenge, you will be able to:

 - Inspect your AKS service in the Azure Portal
 - Configure AKS monitoring
 - Configure Application Insights to receive monitoring information from your applications
 - Analyze application specific monitoring data
 - Analyze logs

+## Lab Duration

+- **Estimated Time**: 60 minutes

+## Instructions

+In this challenge, you will:

+- Inspect your AKS service in the Azure Portal
+- Configure AKS monitoring
+- Configure Application Insights to receive monitoring information from your applications
+- Analyze application specific monitoring data
+- Analyze logs

+   > **Note**: The instructions provided in this exercise assume that you successfully completed the previous exercise and are using the same lab environment, including your Git Bash session with the relevant environment variables already set.

-## Inspect your AKS service in the Azure Portal
+### Inspect your AKS service in the Azure Portal

 By default the Azure Portal already gives you quite some info on the current status of the resources running in your AKS instance.
 In this first step of this challenge, open the Azure Portal, navigate to your AKS instance and inspect what info you can find on the kubernetes resources running in the cluster.
 Find information on: